sw509073/Space-Game-/README.md

-# Space-Game-
+# Space-Invader
-A game made by using Python
+A game made by using Python with the help of classes and object oriented programing.